mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 This is Part 2 of a 3 part series on [Convolutional Neural Networks](https://en.wikipedia.org/wiki/Convolutional_neural_network).

 [Part 1](https://beckernick.github.io/convolutions/) detailed the basics of image convolution.
 This post will detail the basics of standard neural networks with hidden layers.
-As in the last post, I'll implement the code in both standard Python and Tensorflow.
+As in the last post, I'll implement the code in both standard Python and TensorFlow.

 Let me say at the outset that this post will be similar to several other posts by a few people walking through neural networks (Google's Tensorflow tutorials, Andrej Karpathy's lecture notes, and others's posts).
 This somewhat begs the question: why make this post?.